Mount Shuksan Sulphide Glacier

 With a 2:1 climber-to-guide ratio, we offer a personal experience and hands-on training with an experienced guide team.
 This climb will teach climbers some the basics of glacier mountaineering, including self-arrest training, cramponing, and roped team travel.
 Additionally, as the final climb to Mount Shuksan’s spectacular summit is on rock, we will spend a whole day at beautiful Mount Erie learning belaying, rappelling, knots, rope management and rock climbing movement prior to heading to the mountain.
 Successful completion of this program gives you the required skills for some of our more advanced expeditions.

-Maximum team size: Eight climbers with two guides.
+Maximum team size: Eight climbers with four guides.

 EQUIPMENT & MEALS